michael2012z/BitBible/markdown/KJV/files/2Kgs.md

 2. And he did that which was evil in the sight of the Lord, but not as the kings of Israel that were before him.

-3. Against him came up Shalmaneser king of Assyria; and Hoshea became his servant, and gave him presents.gave: Heb. renderedpresents: or, tribute
+3. Against him came up Shalmaneser king of Assyria; and Hoshea became his servant, and gave him presents.

-4. And the king of Assyria found conspiracy in Hoshea: for he had sent messengers to So king of Egypt, and brought no present to the king of Assyria, as he had done year by year: therefore the king of Assyria shut him up, and bound him in prison.present: or, tribute
+4. And the king of Assyria found conspiracy in Hoshea: for he had sent messengers to So king of Egypt, and brought no present to the king of Assyria, as he had done year by year: therefore the king of Assyria shut him up, and bound him in prison.

 5. Then the king of Assyria came up throughout all the land, and went up to Samaria, and besieged it three years.